riccardone/EventStore.Tools.Linker/README.md

 One of the problem that this tool solves is related to the lack of built-in backpressure management in the EventStore client's and api's.
 Running the replication with this program, the logic will continuosly adapt the network settings depending on the number of events being replicated.

 # Next development
 As soon as I have time, I will start building a UI/service to manage and monitor the cross cluster replica between EventStore's.
 It could be done as a Web application and/or as a Cli program.
-Get in touch if you are willing to help (...open an issue on this repo).
+If you are willing to help open an issue on this repo and get in touch.

 # EventStore
 The database being replicated is EventStore https://eventstore.org/